SteelCompendium/compendium/docs/Classes/Troubadour/2nd-Level Features/Invocation/Invocation.md

 # Invocation

-You have a manner in which you invoke your collective reputations.
-Select one of the following features.
+You have a specific manner that helps define your reputation among those who watch you fight.
+Choose one of the following features.

 [ALLOW ME TO INTRODUCE TONIGHT'S PLAYERS](./Allow%20Me%20To%20Introduce%20Tonights%20Players.md)